allegro/marathon-appcop/README.md

-mgc-max-suspend-time        | `7 days`          | How long application should be suspended before deleting it mgc-interval                | `8 hours`         | Marathon GC interval mgc-appcop-only             | `true`            | Delete only applications suspended by AppCop
+mgc-max-suspend-time        | `7 days`          | How long application should be suspended before deleting it mgc-interval                | `8 hours`         | Marathon GC interval mgc-appcop-only             | `true`            | Delete only applications suspended by AppCop dry-run                     | `false`           | Perform a trial run with no changes made to marathon

 ### Endpoints